 Train to Tibet is listed as one of the "The world's top 25 iconic rail adventures".
-Riding a Tibet train to Lhasa has become a rather good choice of traveling to Tibet with the completion of the world's highest railway, the Qinghai-Tibet Railway which is also the only railway to Lhasa at present.
-Taking a train to Tibet is even the top choice for many foreign tourists to Tibet for a Tibet train tour is really so impressive both because of the breathtaking scenery along the Qinghai-Tibet Railway and the railway itself, the blue sky and white clouds, Desert landscape, Snow-capped mountains, Snowing on the desert landscape, Green pasture of farmlands, Goats and yaks grazing the grassland, Sacred lake of Tibet, source of Yangtze River, Hohxil Natural Reserve, etc. Of course, enjoying the high-quality services on the best train in China is also a wonderful experience of traveling to Tibet by train.
+Riding a train to Lhasa has become a rather good choice of traveling to Tibet with the completion of the world's highest railway - the Qinghai-Tibet Railway, which is also the only railway to Lhasa from the mainland China at present.
+Along the way, you will see breathtaking scenery, such as the blue sky and white clouds, Desert landscape, Snow-capped mountains, Snowing on the desert landscape, the Green pasture of farmlands, Goats and yaks grazing the grassland, Sacred lakes of Tibet, Source of Yangtze River, Hohxil Natural Reserve, etc. Of course, enjoying the high-quality services on the best train in China is also a wonderful experience of traveling to Tibet by train.

 Trains to Tibet from Cities of China Mainland

 At the beginning, only three trains ran: Beijing–Lhasa (every day), Chengdu/Chongqing–Lhasa (every other day), and Lanzhou/Xining–Lhasa.
 Shanghai/Guangzhou–Lhasa service was added in October 2006.
-In July 2010 the Shanghai–Lhasa service became daily, and a daily service between Xining and Lhasa was added, but the service then suspended for the winter low season.
+From July 2010 the Shanghai–Lhasa service became daily, and a daily service between Xining and Lhasa was added.

 Tibet Train: Views along the Way